 The winery was founded by Steve and Linda Sherwin.
 They used to live in Clayton (the East Bay) in the San Francisco Bay Area and would make weekend trips to Napa Valley.
 After a friend suggested they start to look for property in Napa Valley, they located this secluded hillside location.
 It was perfect for what they were looking for, a place in the country where they could raise their family.
 Their land was originally part of a much larger property and at the time of their purchase, included several acres of old vine Cabernet Sauvignon, Merlot and Cabernet Franc.

 NOTE: tragically the winery completely burned in the Glass Fire of 2020, but not the nearby Sherwin’s house across the pond.
-The Sherwins, buoyed significantly by their background in construction, as of our latest update to this review, have impressively rebuilt most of the winery in what is a fairly short amount of time (aside from significant obstacles, initial debris clearing, county bureaucracy and high cost of insurance).
+We a couple of days after the fire burned through this part of Spring Mountain; there were still flames burning on the property.
+The Sherwins, buoyed significantly by their background in construction, as of mid 2022, have impressively rebuilt the winery in a look and feel to the original winery, in what is a fairly short amount of time (aside from significant obstacles, initial debris clearing, county bureaucracy and high cost of insurance).
 By starting construction before others, they actually saved quite a bit on cost of materials which have since increased remarkably.

-We will visit the new winery in 2022 and significantly update our notes here including archiving all the previous winery photographs and updating with all new winery photographs.
+We will visit the new winery in 2022 or 2023 and significantly update our notes here including archiving all the previous winery photographs and updating with all new winery photographs.

 The winery building itself is reminiscent of a mountain style chalet and is surrounded by tall fir trees.
 The cellar and barrel room is directly below the main house and tasting room.